FIWARE-Ops/docs.academy/docs/transcripts/introduction-to-fiware.md

 reference architecture is very similar depending on which system you are looking at.
 There are various examples of systems out there which are already using FIWARE. they are already _"FIWARE ready"_.
-This is an example in the cities domain which is a _"FIWARE ready"_ solution which is able to retrieve noise information - obviously that would then be changed in NGSI and it will be pushed pushed on the screen in an appropriate manner - again you've got visualization it's the same thing.
+This is an example in the cities domain which is a _"FIWARE ready"_ solution which is able to retrieve noise information - obviously that would then be changed in NGSI and it will be pushed on the screen in an appropriate manner - again you've got visualization it's the same thing.
 You have other examples of FIWARE, which would be say, using industry or preventative maintenance - once again you have elements which are things like GPS or you have devices in the in the vehicle which would then be able to pass that as context information up to the system and you do appropriate processing.
 Similarly there are elements in the agricultural domain where you could have a collar around the an animal and that once again would give you information using the say the sigfox IoT agent which passes information up into the context data .
 You'd know where your animals are, even how they are feeling and you are protecting your assets. ... and again another one - with the idea of trying to make sure that your information in the silo is passed into the system it's a method of analyzing grain silos to see how much it is left in there and it's just purely battery-powered ... and there's more stuff at the FIWARE health domain as well.
 You can see that we are covering a wide range of areas.
 We can also use FIWARE as the basis of a system-of-systems approach because we are able to retrieve information from other contexts brokers - as information which is relevant for my entity - so I can augment my entity with information from other systems.
 So we can take information from, say a silo, a pest management system and so on and so forth to come up with an overall integrated